Jan. 6 committee chair says panel spoke to Bill Barr - NewsBreak

 Last week, Politico published a draft of the order that would have directed national defense forces to seize voting machines.
 The order was never issued and the Jan.
 6 committee had declined to comment on the documents at the time.

 Brennan asked Thompson whether the Jan.
-6 panel had evidence that someone in the U.S. military was working on this potential plan of seizing voting machines.Realtor explains why viral home has four toilets in same bathroom
+6 panel had evidence that someone in the U.S. military was working on this potential plan of seizing voting machines.How the Jan.
+6 attack on the US Capitol influenced Texas politics in 2021

 “We have information that between the Department of Justice, a plan was put forward to potentially seize voting machines in the country and utilize Department of Defense assets to make that happen,” Thompson said.